gbdev/gbdev.github.io/website/guides/lyc_timing.md

 The problem here is that the code following this pattern may be run after a variable number of cycles have passed.
-If you need to use an if statement, always make it an if/else statement so that you can waste cycles in the ‘else’ portion and take the same number of cycles.
+If you need to use an if statement, always make it an if/else statement so that you can waste cycles in the `else` portion and take the same number of cycles.

-So now that you’re ready to count the cycles of your handler, how long do you need to make the routine?
-Let’s look at some more diagrams to figure this out!
+So now that you're ready to count the cycles of your handler, how long do you need to make the routine?
+Let's look at some more diagrams to figure this out!

 ![](/images/long_cycle_count.png)

 Wow!
-That’s a lot of cycles!
+That's a lot of cycles!
 Here, the routine takes exactly one scanline to complete, so the main thread does its writes at the same moment on the next scanline, with no idea what happened!
-If you count up all the cyan cycles, you’ll see that there are 105 of them, and 109 if you count the ‘reti’.
+If you count up all the cyan cycles, you'll see that there are 105 of them, and 109 if you count the `reti`.
 This extra time makes it possible to write to two or three registers safely, rather than just one.
-If you don’t need all that time, you can make it shorter as well:
+If you don't need all that time, you can make it shorter as well:

 ![](/images/short_cycle_count.png)

-This time, I put the ‘and’ and ‘jr’ before the interrupt, so that when it resumes, it’s all ready to start writing to VRAM.
-This interrupt routine is 87 cycles long, including the ‘reti’.
-This won’t often prove especially useful though, because you never take any time during Hblank to actually do any register writes.
+This time, I put the `and` and `jr` before the interrupt, so that when it resumes, it's all ready to start writing to VRAM.
+This interrupt routine is 87 cycles long, including the `reti`.
+This won't often prove especially useful though, because you never take any time during Hblank to actually do any register writes.
 However, you could use this if your routine has a case where it realizes that nothing actually needs to be written, and you can exit earlier.

-From those two diagrams, you’ll see that the 22 cycles of worst-case Hblank is the time you can use to write to any PPU registers, pop your registers back, and then exit with reti.
+From those two diagrams, you'll see that the 22 cycles of worst-case Hblank is the time you can use to write to any PPU registers, pop your registers back, and then exit with reti.
 These 22 cycles are cycle 88 through cycle 109, inclusive.

 What if I told you that you could actually have your handler take only 86 cycles?
 Well, you can!

 ![](/images/86_cycle_count.png)

 This seems bad, since the first cycle of the red bar, where the main thread may try to access VRAM, is potentially during the Drawing phase!
 This is also fine though.
 All instructions that access memory, whether through an immediate address or using a register pair as a pointer, take multiple cycles to complete.
-That’s because the first cycle of every instruction is used to fetch the operation code itself.
+That's because the first cycle of every instruction is used to fetch the operation code itself.
 The memory access that the instruction performs is always in the 2nd, 3rd or 4th cycle of the instruction.
-In this situation, the 2nd cycle of the VRAM-accessible time is in Hblank, so this won’t actually cause any problems.
+In this situation, the 2nd cycle of the VRAM-accessible time is in Hblank, so this won't actually cause any problems.

 ## But Wait!

-The interrupt latency I showed earlier doesn’t actually tell the full story.
+The interrupt latency I showed earlier doesn't actually tell the full story.
 Before it even starts to service the interrupt, the system waits for the current instruction to finish.
 This is how that might look with the longest allowable routine:

 ![](/images/call_offset.png)

-Here, the first green block shows the system waiting 5 cycles for a ‘call’ instruction to finish. ‘call’ is the longest instruction at 6 cycles, so if the interrupt is requested just after it begins, the system will wait 5 cycles for it to complete.
+Here, the first green block shows the system waiting 5 cycles for a `call` instruction to finish. `call` is the longest instruction at 6 cycles, so if the interrupt is requested just after it begins, the system will wait 5 cycles for it to complete.
 This seems bad, since the routine exited after the end of Hblank.
 However, this is actually fine!
 Those waiting cycles were not wasted; they were still 5 cycles of work that the main thread got done.
 So in the end, the main thread still gets its 20 cycles of VRAM-accessible time.